Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Kununurra recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Kununurra has received approximately 15 dwelling approvals annually over the past five financial years, totalling 75 homes.
-In FY26 so far, 29 approvals have been recorded.
-Each year, an average of 7.7 people move to the area for each dwelling built between FY21 and FY25, indicating high demand outstripping supply.
+As of FY-26, there have been 29 recorded approvals.
+On average, 7.7 people moved to the area each year for every dwelling built between FY-21 and FY-25, indicating high demand outstripping new supply.
 New dwellings are developed at an average cost of $426,000, targeting the premium segment with upmarket properties.

-This financial year has seen $16.5 million in commercial approvals, showing moderate levels of commercial development.
-Compared to the rest of WA, Kununurra records around 67% of building activity per person and ranks at the 34th percentile nationally, suggesting relatively constrained buyer choice and interest in existing properties due to its established nature and potential planning limitations.
-Recent development has consisted solely of detached houses, maintaining the area's traditional low-density character focused on family homes.
-Despite this, developers are building more traditional houses than the current mix suggests (71.0% at Census), indicating strong demand for family homes.
+This financial year has seen $16.5 million in commercial approvals, showing moderate commercial development activity.
+Compared to the rest of WA, Kununurra records about 67% of building activity per person and ranks at the 34th percentile nationally, suggesting relatively constrained buyer choice and interest in existing properties.
+Recent development has been exclusively detached houses, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+Notably, developers are constructing more traditional houses than the current mix suggests (71.0% at Census), indicating strong demand for family homes despite density pressures.

-The estimated population per dwelling approval is 502 people, reflecting Kununurra's quiet development environment.
-Population forecasts indicate a gain of 875 residents by 2041, with building activity keeping pace with growth projections despite potential buyer competition as the population grows.
+The estimated population per dwelling approval is 502 people, reflecting Kununurra's quiet and low-activity development environment.
+Population forecasts indicate Kununurra will gain 781 residents by 2041, with building activity keeping pace with growth projections but potentially heightening buyer competition as the population grows.

 Frequently Asked Questions - Development